rsmp-nordic/rsmp_validator/docs/pages/output.md

 - Validator version, including the specific git commit
 - Validator config for the equipment tested
-- Version of the equipment, including relavant OS, software and hardware
+- Version of the equipment, including relevant OS, software and hardware
-- Configuration in the equiqment
+- Configuration in the equipment
 - RSpec output in `Brief` and `Details` format.
 - Log file(s) from the equipment